VladimirSpigiel/IWannaBeTheSpace/README.md

 # I Wanna Be TheSpace (2014)
-This project is a PoC that helped to learn more about Javascript / Canvas / HTML5.
+This project is a PoC that helped me to learn more about Javascript / Canvas / HTML5.
 It is ready to use : just open index.html

 Keys(French) :